Generative Pricing of Basket Options via Signature-Conditioned Mixture Density Networks

-These numerical results demonstrate that the MDN can successfully learn the conditional distribution based on the parameters of the local volatility function.
+The resulting relative percentage errors in European option prices, corresponding to the basket weights used in Figure~\ref{fig:GBM_LV_corr_time_variate_2b} and \ref{fig:GBM_LV_corr_time_variate_2c}, are reported in Figure~\ref{fig:GBM_LV_N2CSign_price_error_11} and ~\ref{fig:GBM_LV_N2CSign_price_error_12} respectively. \FloatBarrier These numerical results demonstrate that the MDN can successfully learn the conditional distribution based on the parameters of the local volatility function.
 Notably, the MDN is also parametrized by the basket weights, providing additional flexibility: if the basket composition changes, the trained model remains applicable for pricing options on the new weighted return, eliminating the need to retrain a separate model.\\

 \textbf{Reproducibility and Runtime: } All experiments were conducted on an Apple M1 Pro processor with 16 GB of RAM.
 Training on 20 million samples (batch size = 100,000) required approximately 6.5 minutes per epoch.
 The average inference latency per market configuration was about 3.4 milliseconds, demonstrating the model’s suitability for real-time or large-scale pricing applications.